-For many years, the complex social practice of caste in the Indian subcontinent (and to a lesser degree, the South Asian Diaspora) has been the subject of activism and reform efforts.
+For many years, the complex social dynamics of caste in the Indian subcontinent has been the subject of activism and reform efforts.

 Since the 19th century implementation of the census by the British in what is now modern-day India, Pakistan, Bangladesh and Nepal (and other countries such as Sri Lanka and Bhutan), the notion of caste has been one of the most widely misunderstood and misinterpreted concepts within the subcontinent and in the West.
 Especially problematic was the notion of untouchability and the role of those called Dalits, Harijans or Scheduled Castes.